Skip to main content

 Node Quickstart

 This page demonstrates Kwil DB in both single node and multi-node configurations using new randomly generated chains and validator keys.
 Use this to evaluate and test kwild.
-To prepare a production deployment, see Installation and Running a Kwil Node
+To prepare a production deployment, see Installation, and either Running a Kwil Node or the Production Deployment guide.

 Installation

-To run either a single Kwil node, or a network of nodes, you will need to download the binaries.
+To run either a single Kwil node, or a network of nodes, you will need to download the kwild binary.
 Kwil releases binaries on Github.

 Kwil also requires a dedicated PostgreSQL host configured for kwild.